 Honors seminars are designed uniquely for honors students and are expected to align with one or more of the thematic areas - community engagement, global studies, leadership, and research and creative arts.
-They are also expected to engage students in experiential learning, taking learning beyond the typical classroom.
+Honors seminars engage students in experiential learning, taking learning beyond the typical classroom.

-To graduate with honors, you are required to document each honors seminar you complete within your learning portfolio.
-Please use the Learning Portfolio Documentation Guide to assist you in documenting your learning (students using iWebfolio may use the e-portfolio documentation guide).
+In order to count the honors seminar as an honors experience, you are required to document it within your learning portfolio.
+Please use the Learning Portfolio Documentation Guide to assist you in documenting your learning.

 Contact an honors academic advisor at 513-556-6254 or email@example.com.

 Summer Semester 2013

 2011-12 Academic Year